-- increase the duration of tourists' visits to South Africa - increase spending by tourists - ensure that tourists travel throughout the country and not just in a few provinces - facilitate transformation and Black Economic Empowerment (BEE) in the local tourism industry.
+- increase the duration of tourists' visits to South Africa - increase spending by tourists - ensure that tourists travel throughout the country and not just in a few provinces - facilitate transformation and Black Economic Empowerment (BEE) in the local tourism industry

-South Africa has made its mark as a global destination for meetings, incentives, conferences and exhibitions.
+South Africa has made its mark as a global destination for the Mice industry.

-Nepad identified tourism as an important sector for addressing the development challenges facing Africa.
+The New Partnership for Africa's Development (Nepad) identified tourism as an important sector for addressing the development challenges facing Africa.
 The Nepad Tourism Action Plan has been developed, providing a more detailed framework for action at national and subregional levels.
 The action plan proposes concrete interventions in the following focus areas:

-- creating an enabling policy and regulatory environment - · institution-building aimed at promoting tourism - · tourism marketing - · research and development - investment in tourism infrastructure and products - human-resource development (HRD) and quality assurance.
+- creating an enabling policy and regulatory environment - institution-building aimed at promoting tourism - tourism marketing - · research and development - investment in tourism infrastructure and products - human-resource development (HRD) and quality assurance.